-Did you copy and movements when you think it may have helped you go further or higher?
+Did you copy any movements when you think it may have helped you go further or higher?
 How was it to receive feedback on your movement from someone else?
-Was there any strategies you used when working with your partner to make it successful?

 Debrief

 Mindfulness

 5 Finger Breathing: hold up a high-5; trace the outline of your fingers, as you go up, breathe in, and as you go down, breathe out